LukeShortCloud/mij/TECHNICAL_DESIGN_DOCUMENT.md

 - play_sound
     - Input:
         - String of path to song file.
-        - Float of seconds to wait before playing the song for latency purposes.
+        - Unsigned integer of milliseconds to wait before playing the song for latency purposes.
     - Output:
         - None.